Copied

 Key Takeaways

-• Start before you feel ready; confidence comes from reps (Lloyda began unscripted and improved week by week).
+• Start before you feel ready; confidence comes from reps (Loida began unscripted and improved week by week).

 • Use video to “put a face to the name,” build trust, and stand out in crowded markets.